sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 Integer numericMeetingId = 56; // Integer | The meeting ID that participants will see and use to join the conference.
 When joining via phone, this is the code they enter via DTMF to join.
-PayloadPairingCodeSIP payloadPairingCodeSIP = new PayloadPairingCodeSIP(); // PayloadPairingCodeSIP |
+PayloadPairingCodeSIP payloadPairingCodeSIP = new PayloadPairingCodeSIP(); // PayloadPairingCodeSIP | Information about the device that will be joining via SIP. try {
-try {
     PairingCode result = apiInstance.generatePairingCodeSip(userId, numericMeetingId, payloadPairingCodeSIP);
     System.out.println(result);